How To Make Someone Relax

 4. Alternative And Complementary Therapies

 Before you try any complementary therapies, check with your doctor or a district nurse to see if they're appropriate for the person you're caring for.

-Complementary therapies are treatments that can be used in addition to regular medical care to help people relax.
+Complementary therapies can be used in addition to regular medical care to help people relax.

 - Aromatherapy, in which essential oils are used in a warm bath or an oil burner, is one of them.